 CONDITIONS OF ENTRY

 - The Women's Head accepts women's crews only.
 Men are allowed to compete only as coxes.

-The dates of birth of all J15 competitors will be checked and confirmation sought that the crew has raced in the Schools Head.
+Coaches must inform the Entries Secretary which HORR race the crew will be competing in prior to the WEHORR.
+The dates of birth of all J15 competitors will be checked and confirmation sought that the crew has raced in the HORR stated by the coach.

 - Front-loader (bow-coxed) boats are not allowed.

 The Women's Head is run in accordance with British Rowing's Rules of Racing.
 More information is available from British Rowing.